MicrosoftDocs/xamarin-docs/docs/cross-platform/troubleshooting/questions/deploy-checkboxes.md

 # Deploy checkboxes disabled in Configuration Manager

 Since Xamarin 3.5, Xamarin.iOS projects deployed automatically whenever you press the **Start** toolbar button or pick the **Debug > Start Debugging** menu item.
-You will still need to set the desired Xamarin.iOS app project as the **StartUp Project** before before running either of those commands.
+You will still need to set the desired Xamarin.iOS app project as the **StartUp Project** before running either of those commands.

 Because of this, the **Deploy** checkboxes are intentionally disabled in the Visual Studio Configuration Manager for Xamarin.iOS projects: